HOA Homeowners' Rights Task Force

 HOA Task Force

-by Cliff-BCII, 5 months ago
+by Cliff-BCII, over 2 years ago

 The following comments are intended for the HOA Task Force to consider.
 I have been sitting in on all the Task Force meeting as an HOA homeowner of four condominiums in Aurora, CO and as a Board Member (Treasurer) of one of the Associations.
 The January 2nd, 2024 meeting was in my observation 95% occupied by the public describing the 5% of the dysfunctional HOAs and with the vast majority of the speakers venting about individual personal conflicts within their HOAs.
 I suspect if all facts were known a good share of those speakers would be found to be the...
 Continue reading